What Is Colour Analysis?

 To save time.

 We make five to ten decisions about our appearance before leaving home.
 The colour combinations, the shoes, the cosmetics, the accessories, and so on.
 They add up when you start counting.
+Looking for your most flattering version of black?
+Takes ten minutes when you know your colours.

-Colour analysis is the shortcut to colour building blocks that work together right out of the box.
+Colour analysis is the shortcut to building blocks that work together right out of the box.
 Think less, waste less, look better.
 The planning has been done for you.

 To save money.